 Click on the links for much more info & photos!

-DuPont Forest Waterfalls: The 10,000-acre North Carolina state forest has hundreds of miles of hiking trails.
+DuPont Forest Waterfalls: (1 to 7 miles roundtrip, easy to moderate) This state forest has hundreds of miles of hiking trails.
 While there are quite a few waterfalls in DuPont, you can see three of the most impressive, Hooker Falls, Triple Falls and High Falls with a moderate 3-mile hike.
 And a 4.4-mile roundtrip hike takes you to Bridal Veil Falls.
 See three of the biggest falls on our 7-mile DuPont waterfall hike.

-DuPont Forest Cedar Rock Mountain: This 4.5-mile loop hike provides wonderful views and dramatic scenery - and it's not a difficult hike.
-Rising only a few hundred feet above the surrounding plateau, Cedar Rock Mountain contains some of the most exposed granite anywhere in the region - a hidden jewel with few hikers.
+DuPont Forest Cedar Rock Mountain: (4.5 mile loop, moderate) This loop hike provides wonderful views and dramatic scenery - and it's not difficult.
+Rising only a few hundred feet above the surrounding plateau, walk across areas of granite with views.

-Forest Discovery Center at the Cradle of Forestry: Easy stroll!
-Walk two miles of paved trails to see restored buildings from the early 1900s and learn about how forestry begin in the United States.
+Forest Discovery Center at the Cradle of Forestry: (2 miles loop, easy) Walk paved trails to see restored buildings from the early 1900s and learn about how forestry begin in the United States.

 Looking Glass Rock: (6.5 miles roundtrip, strenuous) For 180+ degree views from a rock face, hike to the top of this iconic summit in the Pisgah National Forest.
 It's an especially great hike for cooler winter months since it's accessible year-round (weather permitting) unlike many hikes from the Blue Ridge Parkway.
 To reach the top, hike the "backside" of the mountain, gaining 1,700 feet in elevation.

-John Rock: Just a mile from the trailhead to Looking Glass Rock is a rewarding loop trail that takes you to the top of another rock face with panoramic views.
+John Rock: (5 mile loop, strenuous) Just a mile from the trailhead to Looking Glass Rock is a rewarding loop trail that takes you to the top of another rock face with panoramic views.
 From John Rock, you have a great view of Looking Glass Rock.
 And you'll find many fewer hikers here.

-Daniel Ridge Falls: Hike a four-mile loop (near Looking Glass Rock & John Rock hikes) with a 150-foot waterfall.
+Daniel Ridge Falls: (4 mile loop, moderate) Hike a loop (near Looking Glass Rock & John Rock hikes) with a 150-foot waterfall.